bids-standard/bids-specification/src/04-modality-specific-files/02-magnetoencephalography.md

 noise.
 In the context of BIDS it is RECOMMENDED to perform an empty-room recording for each experimental session.

-It is RECOMMENDED to store the empty-room recording inside a subject directory named `sub-emptyroom`.
+If empty-room recordings are not done prior to each individual experimental session, but on a daily schedule, one empty-room recording may have to be used with multiple subjects and/or sessions.
+In that case it is RECOMMENDED to store the empty-room recording inside a subject directory named `sub-emptyroom`.
 The label for the [`task-<label>`](../99-appendices/09-entities.md#task) entity in the empty-room recording SHOULD be set to `noise`.